 - Recurring revenue is the business, and it leaks.
 Weekly mowing, biweekly cleanups, monthly bed maintenance, and seasonal fertilization programs are the backbone of a healthy landscaping P&L. Contracts lapse quietly, payments decline, and seasonal visits never get pre-booked because the office is buried.
 A VA whose whole job is protecting the recurring book stops that leak.

-- The software is mature and browser-based.
-Jobber, Yardbook, LMN, Service Autopilot, Housecall Pro, and QuickBooks all run in a browser.
-None of the office roles require physical access to a truck or a yard.
-A trained VA in Cape Town runs the same scheduling board and invoicing your in-office coordinator runs.
+- The software already lives in a browser.
+Jobber, Yardbook, LMN, Service Autopilot, and Housecall Pro all run online, with QuickBooks behind the invoicing, so none of the office roles need someone physically standing in the yard or the truck.
+A trained VA in Cape Town works the same scheduling board and billing screens your in-office coordinator does.

 - US office labor is expensive and hard to keep.
-A US office coordinator or scheduler now runs $38K to $55K loaded annually.
-The same workload through an SA VA costs $1,200 to $2,000 per month.
-That is 50 to 70 percent freed up to put toward equipment, crew pay, or marketing during the season that actually drives revenue.
+A US in-house office coordinator or scheduler costs several times the offshore rate once you load payroll tax, benefits, and space.
+The same workload through an SA VA costs $1,200 to $2,000 per month, freeing up a large share of that cost to put toward equipment, crew pay, or marketing during the season that actually drives revenue.

 Seasonality: how the role changes through the year